-We provide the first account of people in the region independent from official census data.
-We roughly estimate the population within the study area at 40’000 people (in 2009).
+Ethiopian pastoralist communities are difficult to study due to, among others, their high mobility over remote terrain (Wild et al. 2019).
+We estimate the population within the study area at roughly 40,000 people (in 2009).
 The Ethiopian government estimates the population in the entire Dasanech woreda (about four times the study area) at about 46,000 people (PCC 2007).
-Ethiopian pastoralist communities are difficult to record due to, among others, their high mobility over remote terrain (Wild et al. 2019).
 Consequently, the number of pastoralists affected by recent developments in the region is possibly underestimated by the government.
 Additionally, indigenous communities with their livelihoods in wetland areas such as the Omo Delta cannot be addressed as one coherent and stable group of landscape users.
-Rather, social processes, conflicts and environmental changes form a complex human-environmental system that evolves over time, with settlements being the most visible patterns in the landscape.
+Rather, social processes, conflicts, and environmental changes form a complex human-environmental system that evolves over time, with settlements being the most visible patterns in the landscape.
 People have adapted in the past and will adapt in the future to changing circumstances (Dixon 2005; Sobania 2011).
-Flood-recession agriculture and fisheries have become one of the adaptation mechanisms the Dasanech are relying on (Carr 2017b).
-A further diversification of livelihoods is necessary, but more efforts are needed to make sure no one is left behind (Hailu Woldegebrael 2018).
-Environmental flows to maintain flood-recession agriculture have been promised by the government of Ethiopia, but the Dasanech leaders have repeatedly complained that the government did not keep this promise (pers. observation).
+The Dasanech are under pressure to further diversify their livelihoods due to the decline of the Delta’s vital ecosystem services, and more efforts are needed to make sure no one is left behind (Hailu Woldegebrael 2018).
+Environmental flows to maintain flood-recession agriculture have been promised by the government of Ethiopia, but the Dasanech leaders have repeatedly complained that the government has not kept this promise (pers. observation).
 Similarly, although protection against sudden large floods was an argument in favour of the Gibe III dam (Zenawi 2011), this was not guaranteed in 2020.
-When designing a sustainable river basin management plan, the settlement behaviour of the local community should be considered.
-The authorities must then ensure that those affected are actively involved in the decision-making process in order to be able to respond to the current ecological and social changes brought about by dams and water abstractions.
+When designing a sustainable river basin management plan, the settlement behaviour of the local community should be taken into consideration.
+The authorities must then ensure that those affected are actively involved in the decision-making processes to be able to respond to the current ecological and social changes brought about by dams and water abstractions.

 Conclusion

-With our detailed account of three decades of settlement dynamics in the Omo Delta we provide another layer of information to existing anthropological studies in a remote and highly dynamic wetland environment.
-The settlement behaviour in the delta depends on multiple biophysical, cultural, political and other factors (McPeak and Little 2005) that we are not able to address comprehensively as they require field-based social science approaches (Fox et al. 2019).
-The applied methodology is clearly top-down and does not take into account pastoralist people's motivation, wishes and feelings.
+With our detailed account of three decades of settlement dynamics in the Omo Delta we provide another layer of data to existing anthropological studies in a remote and highly dynamic wetland environment.
+The settlement behaviour in the Delta depends on multiple biophysical, cultural, political, and other factors (McPeak and Little 2005) that we are not able to address comprehensively as they require field-based social science approaches (Fox et al. 2019).
+The applied methodology is clearly top-down and does not account for pastoralist people's motivations, preferences, and interests.
 Therefore, our approach should not replace direct interaction with the people concerned.
 Nonetheless, by identifying, quantifying, and mapping settlement dynamics in the Delta, we are giving greater emphasis to people who are directly affected by the environmental changes resulting from river basin development.
-By determining local settlement patterns, our data helps to improve recognition of local populations for future river basin management.
+By determining local settlement patterns, our data help to improve recognition of local populations for future river basin management.

+Acknowledgements

+This study was funded by the Horizon 2020 programme of the European Union.
+We thank Nicole Ponta and Jaboury Ghazoul for helpful comments on the manuscript and Amare Bantinder, Bini Z. Tobi, and Gnekumat Asrat for providing valuable insights and support in the field.

 Declarations

-Funding DAFNE project of the European Union H2020 program (Grant Agreement Number 690268).
+Funding: DAFNE project of the European Union H2020 program (Grant Agreement Number 690268).

-Conflicts of interest The authors declare that they have no conflict of interest.
+Conflicts of interest: The authors declare that they have no conflict of interest.